-Compendium Packs exist to reduce the strain on worlds that have been running for a long period of time.
-This includes situations where a world has accrued a large number of actors, items or scenes that, while not active, should not be deleted.
+Compendium Packs exist to reduce the strain on worlds that have accrued a large number of actors, items, macros, playlists, rollable tables, or scenes.
+When these elements are not in use, but are not ready to be deleted, they should be stored in compendia.
 Compendium Packs should be used to help you keep your world organized and reduce clutter.

 Compendium packs are also used by modules to store large amounts of content to be unpacked and added to an existing game world, such as part of a premium or exclusive content pack.